Enalean/tuleap-documentation-en/languages/en/administration-guide/howto.rst

  1. Install WANdisco repository on your server
  2. Upgrade Subversion with ``yum upgrade subversion``
- 3. Install Python 2.7 with the required dependency: ``yum install python27-python python27-subversion-python python27-MySQL-python``
+ 3. **Only on RHEL/CentOS 6**, install Python 2.7 with the required dependency: ``yum install python27-python python27-subversion-python python27-MySQL-python``

 .. _admin_howto_add_certicate: